BTI-US/DiceRoller-ChubGame/README.md

 - Randomized Initial Dice Positioning: Enhances realism by randomizing starting positions, resulting in more authentic outcomes.
 - Display Dice Roll Results: Shows the sum of the dice roll results, providing users with instant feedback.

+## How to Play the Game

+### Parent User

+1. Connect to the wallet first.
+2. After connecting, clicks the "Play Now" button of the Dice Game to start the game, then the game page will be popped up.
+3. Click "Skip" button of the "Promotion Code" dialog to skip the promotion code.
+(Parent user doesn't need to input the promotion code)
+4. Select the pre-defined chip amount or input the custom chip amount, then press the "Start" button to start the game.
+5. Click "+" or "-" button to increase or decrease the number of dices, then press the "Roll" button to roll the dices, then the dices will be rolled, after the dices stop rolling, the total points will be displayed.
+6. Click "Generate" button of the "Total Points" dialog to generate the promotion code, then the user data will be sent to the wordpress server.
+We will automatically deduct the chip amount from the parent user's wallet.
+7. If the parent user's total dice points are greater than the child user, we will firstly deduct the 0.5% for the service charge, then the parent user will get both the parent user's and the child user's chip amount.
+Otherwise, the parent user will lose the chip amount.

+### Child User

+1. Connect to the wallet first.
+2. After connecting, clicks the "Play Now" button of the Dice Game to start the game, then the game page will be popped up.
+3. Input the promotion code, then press the "Submit" button to submit the promotion code.
+4. Select the pre-defined chip amount or input the custom chip amount, then press the "Start" button to start the game.
+5. Click "+" or "-" button to increase or decrease the number of dices, then press the "Roll" button to roll the dices, then the dices will be rolled, after the dices stop rolling, the total points will be displayed.
+6. Click "Save" button of the "Total Points" dialog to save the user data to the wordpress server.
+We will automatically deduct the chip amount from the child user's wallet.
+7. If the child user's total dice points are greater than the parent user, we will firstly deduct the 0.5% for the service charge, then the child user will get both the parent user's and the child user's chip amount.
+Otherwise, the child user will lose the chip amount.

 ## Installation

 ### Clone the repository